Driving Too Slow in the High Speed Lane!

 fact, most freeways in America are clearly marked with a maximum and minimum speed

 limit.
-The higher speed is for the high-speed lane, which is the farthest lane
+The higher speed is for the high-speed lanes, which are the farthest lanes

 to the left.
 The lower end of the speed limit is for those who prefer to drive

-the high-speed lane and the slow speed lane are for drivers who wish to drive
+the high-speed lanes and the slow speed lanes (on 5-8 lane highways) are for drivers who wish to drive

 somewhere in between the maximum and minimum.
 Sounds simple enough to understand